 Enhanced reviewer feedback form: We upgraded the reviewer feedback form in our peer review software, as well as how reviews are viewed by editors and authors, to better support rich feedback (e.g., LaTeX equations, image linking, etc.).

 Support for Open Access initiatives (Plan S): We announced our Plan S Roadmap in 2019, and we’re committed to building out software that supports low-cost OA publishing — something that research funders like the Bill & Melinda Gates Foundation are calling for.
 This includes lots of under-the-hood improvements to metadata, including machine-readable copyright license and funder information.

-Machine learning: We started using machine learning within our typesetting product to make the quality of article formatting more consistent and appealing, and to ensure the XML we produce is in-line with top industry standards.
+Machine learning: We started using machine learning in our software-based production service to make the quality of article formatting more consistent and appealing, and to ensure the XML we produce is in-line with top industry standards.
 We also built out infrastructure that sets the stage for us to better use new machine learning tools across our products moving forward.
-Utilizing machine learning will help us maintain our low cost of article production/typesetting while helping journals meet the latest technical requirements emerging within academic publishing.
+Utilizing machine learning will help us maintain our low cost of article production while helping journals meet the latest technical requirements emerging within academic publishing.